-Containers are packages of your software that includes everything that it needs to run, like code, dependencies, libraries, binaries, and more.
-Docker is one of the popular choices for building and running containers, but Kubernetes is quickly becoming the defacto standard that is used to orchestrate multiple containers in enterprise environments.
-Compared to Virtual Machines, containers share the OS kernel instead of having a full copy of it – like making multiple VMs in a single host.
-Although it is possible to put your microservices in multiple VMs, containers are commonly used in this case since it takes up less space and is faster to boot up.
+Containers are packages of your software that include everything that it needs to run, including code, dependencies, libraries, binaries, and more.
+Docker and Kubernetes are the most popular frameworks to orchestrate multiple containers in enterprise environments.
+Compared to virtual machines (VMs), containers share the operating system kernel instead of having a full copy of it, such as making multiple VMs in a single host.
+Although it’s possible to put your microservices into multiple VMs, you would typically use containers in this case since they take up less space and are faster to boot up.

-The microservices architecture was born to address the problems that people saw in a monolithic application.
-Microservices are already widely used and some large scale websites already transformed their monolithic app to microservices.
-Some benefits of using a microservices architecture are:
+The microservices architecture was created to address problems caused by monolithic applications.
+Microservices are already widely used, and some large-scale websites already transformed their monolithic applications to microservices.

 While using microservices solves some of the problems of a monolithic architecture, using them has its own set of problems.
 If you’re trying to split your monolithic application into microservices, the first challenge is on how to split them.
 You can choose to split them into business functions, such as one microservice to handle shipments and another microservice to handle payment services.
 In the end, your components should only have a small set of functions or responsibilities.